dimitar-daskalov/dimitar-daskalov/README.md

 </h1>

 <p align='center'>
-  A Front-end developer from Bulgaria.
+  A Front-end developer from Bulgaria specializing in React, dedicated to crafting seamless user experiences.
+Skilled in JavaScript, TypeScript, and popular testing libraries like Jest.
+Eager to be in an environment, where I can expand my knowledge and grow as a professional.
 </p>

 <p align='center'>